craigmichaelmartin/pure-orm/README.md

 A **Collection** is a pure business object with a reference to a group of models.

 - If your query returns records for multiple models, a Collection will be created and returned.
-- You can create the Collection class (in cases where it is useful to have business methods on the collection object, not just each model object).
+- You can create the Collection class (in cases where it is useful to have business methods on the collection object, and not just only on the model object).

-A **Data Access Layer** is a database-aware abstraction layer where native SQL is written, and which returns pure business objects.
+A **Data Access Layer** is a database-aware access layer where PureORM is used to write native SQL yielding back models returned.

 - With PureORM, database-aware code is limited to a data access layer.
-Your higher up controller and service layers deal only with API calls to the Data Access functions, which are written with native SQL, and which returns pure business objects.
+Your higher up controller and service layers deal only with API calls to the Data Access functions, which are written with native SQL, and which returns models.
 - There are no database-bound stateful orm objects with their huge query builder APIs sprawling across all the application code.
-Instead there is a single layer where native SQL is written, and which returns pure business objects (properly nested and structured).
+Instead there is a single layer where native SQL is written and models (pure business objects, properly nested and structured) are returned.

 ## Practical Example